Cricket is an established and popular part of the Virtus programme.

 All competitions are run according to International Cricket Council rules.

-- Chairperson & Great Britain– Ian Martin (Great Britain)
+- Chairperson & England– Ian Martin (Great Britain)

 - Australia – Aaron Dragwidge (Australia)